antimof/UxPlay/README.txt

     are: gstreamer-devel gstreamer-plugins-base-devel
     gstreamer-plugins-libav gstreamer-plugins-bad (+
-    gstreamer-plugins-vaapi for Intel graphics); in some cases, you may need to use gstreamer packages for OpenSUSE from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/)
+    gstreamer-plugins-vaapi for Intel graphics); in some cases, you may need to use gstreamer or libav\* packages for OpenSUSE from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/)
     "Essentials" (which provides packages including plugins that OpenSUSE does not ship for license reasons).